craws/OpenAtlas/install.md

-If using PyCharm create a Nosetest, use these parameters for tests with coverage and HTML report:
+If using PyCharm, create a Nosetest and use these parameters for tests with coverage and HTML report:

     --with-coverage --cover-html --cover-package tests --cover-package openatlas --cover-tests --cover-erase